-Belonging to the second-best spot on our list of the best electric vehicle charging stations, let’s see what this smart orange-and-black charging station is all about.
+Belonging to the second-best spot on our list of the best electric vehicle charging stations, let’s see what this high technology orange-and-black charging station is all about.

 40-amp at 9.6-kW Output Power

 To save money on electricity bills, you can bring the charging rate down from 40 to 30 amps.
-This will help avoid tripped circuits and while also ensuring the charging station delivers an efficient charging output to older vehicles.
+It will help avoid tripped circuits while also ensuring the charging station delivers an efficient charging output to older vehicles.

 NEMA 14-50 Plug